 Residents blog about coming home from work to find the front door wide open daily and report getting creepy phone calls consisting of strange noises turning into voices.
 Eventually, the ghosts get bolder and permeate the town’s houses, causing the residents to stay inside as mass panic takes hold.
 Then the residents themselves start to disappear without reason.

 As much as I enjoyed the film, there are some false notes struck.

 One example is when Mackenzie is filmed going into the woods to find the fictitious Marvin Carven, believing he knows the whereabouts of Riley.
 She later mentions that a film crew is attempting to shoot a documentary about the fictitious wood-dweller, and there’s another sly Blair Witch reference later on.
 These moments take the viewer out of what is otherwise a very compelling and realistic film.

 Missing can also, at times, feel too simplistic, especially when the viewer is prompted to recall clues from earlier on in the documentary.

 There’s a point when Mackenzie’s sister April is told someone invisible is following her, called Mikey.
-In case the audience has forgotten who this is in connection with Riley’s childhood friend, the segment of Riley’s parents mentioning it is replayed back in dramatic close ups of black and white.
-It’s heavy handed and unnecessary.
+If the audience has forgotten who this is in connection with Riley’s childhood friend, the segment of Riley’s parents mentioning it is replayed back in dramatic close-ups of black and white.
+It’s heavy-handed and unnecessary.
 However, it’s not hard to imagine that Carter, an inexperienced filmmaker and first-time documentarian, might employ this same tactic to tell her story.
 So it’s not too hard to forgive this.